- showtimes

 - OnStage @ the Coolidge

-- Opera in Cinema
+- Opera at the Cinema

-- Science on Screen
+- Science on Screen®

 - Senior Matinees